gravity226/forex_net/README.md

  - I overloaded the memory with the 272,000 images.
 The script got through about 14,000 images before crashing with the message "Killed" given.
  - Need to set up Spark to handle the memory problems.
  - Need to reshape the vectors so that they are in the correct format before running the net script.
 Currently I am reshaping the vectors immediately before creating the net.

+### Things to try
+ - Only include images from prime trading hours.
+ - Only graph closing ticks, or some other variety.
+ - Change number of ticks being graphed.